noahehall/theBookOfNoah/linux/docker/docker_new.md

     - memory alotted to run user software, e.g. cmdline programs and GUI things
   - abstraction
-    - allows you to work with complicated things in simplified terms -
+    - allows you to work with complicated things in simplified terms
+    - lol the def is an abstraction of itself
+  - detached container
+    -
+    -
+  -